Noamt1234/Networks_CTF/The_Story/start.markdown

 layout: default
 ---

-<style> # DO NOT ADD THE TITLE TO THE PANEL AT THE TOP OF THE SCREEN:
+<style> # DO NOT ADD THE TITLE TO THE NAVIGATION BAR AT THE TOP OF THE SCREEN:
 .page-title {
   display: none;
 }